lino-framework/book/docs/topics/ui.rst

 ==================
-The user interface
+The front end
 ==================

 (Needs revision.
 See also :doc:`/dev/rendering`.)

-Lino comes with an extensible collection of out-of-the-box user interfaces.
+Lino comes with an extensible collection of out-of-the-box front ends.

-Currently there's one serious user interface based on Sencha ExtJS and and another, experimental and more lightweight, based on the Twitter/Bootstrap library.
+Currently there's one serious front end based on Sencha ExtJS and and another, experimental and more lightweight, based on the Twitter/Bootstrap library.